Data Mesh Governance by Example

 Guiding Values

 Guiding values are the fundamental beliefs we agree on when implementing data mesh governance.
-They guide us to make the right choices and give justification for our decisions.

 Operating Model

-The operating model defines the structure and processes of the data mesh governance group.
 After forming the group with its members, in the first meeting the collaboration mode, communication channels and a policy repository needs to be decided on.

 Members